 I also feel like both of these issues are entirely fixable via expansions.
 A game this popular which is primarily card based is certain to be expanded, so hooray for new abilities and maybe some egg machine balancing.

 This One's For the Birds

 You, the reader, are a bird in this bad section title scenario.
 Because this game is for you.
 Because it's good.
 Get it?
 I feel like it is pretty difficult to dislike Wingspan.
 It’s just such an incredibly streamlined, pleasant experience that I have a hard time imagining too many people playing this game and coming away disappointed.
-Engine builder fans might not be blown away because Wingspan isn’t doing anything groundbreaking for the mechanic, but again, it streamlines things in such a way that I suspect many experience engine building players will be able to appreciate it on that level.
-People who get too wrapped up in hype might come away disappointed that this didn’t reinvent board games as we know it.
+Engine builder fans might not be blown away because Wingspan isn’t doing anything groundbreaking for the genre, but again, it streamlines things in such a way that I suspect many experienced engine building players will be able to appreciate it on that level.
+People who get too wrapped up in hype might come away disappointed that this didn’t reinvent board games as we know them.
 People who enjoy stoking the hype backlash will probably have no problems picking out things to use to put down the game.
 In actual warning flags, the game is low on player interaction, with almost no negative interaction, so be warned if that is a turn off for you.

 For the rest of us, Wingspan offers an incredibly pleasant engine building experience and everything about the game is a joy to look at and touch.
 If you are looking to break your group into engine building, or introduce some eager new players to an incredibly appealing game, Wingspan will fit the bill.